Medical Laboratory Technology (MLT) Wallace Drive Campus

 Deadline for Application: 11:59pm on June 30th

-Nursing Program Days at Cherokee Campus, for Summer Admission
+Application to the Nursing Program at Cherokee Day Program, for Summer Admission

-LPN Mobility Program at McClellan Campus, for Fall 2017 Admission
+Application to the LPN and EMS Mobility Program at McClellan Campus, for Fall 2017 Admission

 Phlebotomy Training (MLT) Wallace Drive Campus